lsst-dm/dmtn-039/index.rst

 the LSST Data Products Definition Document (DPDD, [jur16]_).
 Briefly summarized below and in :ref:`Figure 1<fig-nightly-proc>`, the first portion of these steps are:

-1. Instrument Signature Removal (ISR), which must include crosstalk correction, bad pixel masking, bias subtraction, and flat field division,
+1. Instrument Signature Removal (ISR), which includes crosstalk and linearity corrections, bad pixel masking, bias subtraction, and flat field division,
-2. Point Source Function (PSF) and background characterization,
+2. Point Source Function (PSF) and background characterization, which includes source detection and measurement,
 3. Photometric and World Coordinate System (WCS) calibration, and
-4. Image Differencing with an appropriate template to create Difference Image Analysis (DIA) source catalogs.
+4. Image Differencing with an appropriate template (which may need constructing) to create Difference Image Analysis (DIA) source catalogs.

 .. figure:: /_static/nightly_processing_1.png
    :name: fig-nightly-proc